 Withdrawing enough money in South Africa will ensure that you’re able to pay as you go for meals, petrol and accommodation, should the need arise.
 (Even hotels with sale points can struggle to connect if they’re located in the middle of nowhere!)
 Keep cash on you as a safety net.
 Side note: you are able to withdraw in Namibia but the banking charges are extremely high.

-Just because there’s a town on the map in Namibia does not mean there will be a hospital, police station nor petrol station.
 Fill up whenever you can as the distances are vast and help can be hard to find.
-If you need to turn around, for some reason, and you have not filled up, you can end up running out of petrol on the way back!
-Always fill your tank for safe keeping.
+If you need to turn around, for some reason, and you have not filled up, you can end up running out of petrol on the way back.
+Always fill your tank for safe keeping and to stretch the old legs.

 6. Don’t Be Shy to Ask